• Webinar

 The orgasm gap

 Some argue that our biggest erogenous zone is the brain.
 Studies show that in heterosexual relationships, 95% of men reach orgasm, while only 65% of women do (2).
-This is a problem that cannot be explained by saying “men are just more sexual,” because that is not supported by biology.
+This is a problem that cannot be explained by saying “men are just more sexual,” because that is not supported by research.
+Still we often hear this argument in the public debate.

-Unfortunately, around 34% of women experience low sexual desire due to social, cultural, and sometimes physical factors.
+Around 34% of women experience low sexual desire due to social, cultural, and sometimes physical factors.
+It has nothing to do with biology.
 For example, the use of birth control can lower libido (1).
 It can also be influenced by cultural norms where women are not seen as equally sexual as men.
 Since the brain is our biggest erogenous zone, much of our arousal comes from the mind and emotions.
-Arousal in the body can also happen due to fear or stress, which may cause confusing or conflicting emotions.

 * Ref 1.
 Graham CA, Mercer CH, Tanton C, et al, 2017 Ref 2.
 Frederick David A., St. John H. Kate, Garcia Justin R., Lloyd Elisabeth A. 2018.